twisted/pydoctor/docs/source/customize.rst

 Override objects privacy (show/hide)
 ------------------------------------

-.. list-table:: Objects privacy
-  :header-rows: 1

-  * - Privacy
-    - Behaviour
-    - Rule

-  * - ``PRIVATE``
-    - Rendered in HTML, but hidden via CSS by default.
+Pydoctor supports 3 types of privacy:

-    - If object name starts with an underscore and it does not start and end with double underscores.
+  - ``PRIVATE`` (If object name starts with an underscore and it's not a dunder method):
+    Rendered in HTML, but hidden via CSS by default.

-  * - ``PUBLIC``
+  - ``PUBLIC`` (Everything else):
-    - Always rendered and visible in HTML.
+    Always rendered and visible in HTML.
-    - Everything else.

-  * - ``HIDDEN``
+  - ``HIDDEN`` (Nothing by default):
-    - Not rendered at all and no links can be created to hidden objects.
+    Not rendered at all and no links can be created to hidden objects.
     Not present in the search index nor the intersphinx inventory.
     Basically excluded from API documentation.
 If a module/package/class is hidden, then all it's members are hidden as well.
-    - Nothing by default.

 When the default rules regarding privacy doesn't fit the use case, you can use the following repeatable option::